klwalker-sb/LUCinLA_stac/LUCinLA_stac/Setting_up_new_project.md

-# Setting up a new project
+# setting up new project
 ======================================================================================================================================
 The following skeleton, containing the grid file and two index files is necessary for a new project:
 ```